Predicting earthquake damages with Azure ML Workspace

 There are several specific types of supervised learning that are represented within the Designer, for example: classification, regression, or anomaly detection.
 When you are not entirely sure which algorithm works better for your specific dataset, you can investigate that by pulling in two – or more – algorithms in the same time.
 I chose a Classification model which is used when a category needs to be defined – like in our case with the damage_grade.
 Since we have more than two categories, we need to find a best fitting Multiclass Classification algorithm.
 Find suggestions in the cheat sheet provided by Microsoft.
 After thorough investigation, in my case, the best fitting algorithm was the Multiclass Boosted Decision Tree.
 During training we can use the Tune Model Hyperparameters, so the best fitting parameters will be defined and used for the iteration, to reach better prediction results.

 Scoring the model means, that it does the prediction.
 Use the Score model component for this, and connect the Trained best model output of the Tune Model Hyperparameters component and as Dataset, pass the second output of the Split Data component.
+Submit the pipeline, and let’s visualize the results.
+On the Job overview, right click on Score Model component, and choose to preview the Scored dataset.
+It shows the chosen damage_grade for a specific building, and the confidentiality of choosing the specific categories, in the last four columns.

-- Accuracy refers to the average model-performance involves root mean square error (RMSE), which is the standard deviation of the errors in the prediction and mean absolute error, (MAE), the errors between paired observation calculations
+• Accuracy refers to the average model-performance involves root mean square error (RMSE), which is the standard deviation of the errors in the prediction and mean absolute error, (MAE), the errors between paired observation calculations

-- Precision is a measure of goodness that determines the proportion of label items from the available ones.
+• Precision is a measure of goodness that determines the proportion of label items from the available ones.
 In short precision is one of the most commonly used evaluation metrics show the percentage of accurate recommendations.

-If you are unsure which model fits best your dataset or solution, the no-code UI of Automated Machine Learning is the first you should try out.
+If you are unsure which model fits best your dataset or solution, the no-code UI of Automated ML is the first you should try out.
 It allows you to easily create accurate models customized to your dataset and refined by different algorithms (deep learning for classification, time series forecasting, text analytics, image processing) and hyperparameters.
 You can increase productivity with easy data exploration and profiling with intelligent feature engineering.
 You can simply download the best model and improve it on your own PC too, and by pressing the Deploy button, your model is ready to be used from an API endpoint.
 And last but not least, you can build responsible AI solutions with model interpretability, and fine-tune your models to improve accuracy.

 The Automated Machine Learning (AutoML) SDK allows you to run Deep learning solutions for Classification, Regression, Text Classification with BERT (on GPU) and Time series forecasting with ForecastTCN & HyperDrive.